VarshaRaniT/React-Dev-Test/README.md

-# Frontend Boilerplate with React, Redux & TypeScript
+# Frontend Boilerplate with React, Redux & TypeScript using server json for Api call

 A react-redux-typescript-boilerplat.
 Ideal for creating React apps.